Relay Controllers Vs PLC Controllers – An Insight into their Circuitry

 Figure 1: Pneumatic part of an electro-pneumatic system

 The pneumatic power part consists of a power source, a double-acting cylinder, and a double-solenoid directional control valve.
 The power source generates and delivers compressed air to the pneumatic system.
 The cylinder converts the pneumatic power to linear mechanical power.
-The directional control valve is actuated by solenoid coils Y1 and Y2 and controls the direction of air flow to the actuator.
+The directional control valve is actuated by solenoid coils Y1 and Y2 and controls the air flow direction to the actuator.
 Two positions of the pneumatic power part are shown.
-Figure (a) shows the position when the solenoid Y2 is energized and figure (b) shows the position when the solenoid Y1 is energized.
+Figure (a) shows the position when the solenoid Y2 is energized, and figure (b) shows the position when the solenoid Y1 is energized.
 Please observe the flow paths of compressed air directed to the cylinder and the corresponding direction of motion of the cylinder.
-That is, when the solenoid Y2 is energized, the cylinder retracts and when the solenoid Y1 is energized, the cylinder extends.
+When the solenoid Y2 is energized, the cylinder retracts, and when the solenoid Y1 is energized, the cylinder extends.
 The pneumatic power part is controlled by the electrical control part.

 The Electrical Control System

 The electrical control part consists of a pushbutton (PB1), a limit switch (or sensor) (S1), and solenoids (Y1 and Y2).
 The sensor is used to get automatic operation.
 The pushbutton and sensor are input devices.
 The solenoids are output devices.
-The typical industrial control voltage is 24 V DC in most part of the world.
-Remember, other voltage type and levels can also be used.
+The typical industrial control voltage is 24 V DC in most parts of the world.
+Remember, other voltage types and levels can also be used.
 The input devices generate control signals and energize the output devices.
-According to the way the output devices are controlled by the input devices, the control system may be classified as: (1) Direct control system, (2) Relay-based control system, and (3) PLC-based control system.
+According to the way the output devices are controlled by the input devices, the control system may be classified as (1) a Direct control system, (2) a Relay-based control system, and (3) a PLC-based control system.

 Direct Control System